trandoshan-io/trandoshan-parent/README.md

 ## How to start the dashboard?

-As you may notice when running the bootstrap script the dashboard won't goes up This is indented because the API url use by the dashboard cannot be given at runtime (since angular is a client rendered application)
+As you may notice when running the bootstrap script the dashboard won't goes up.

+This is indented because the API url use by the dashboard cannot be given at runtime (since angular is a client rendered application)

 Therefore you'll have to build your own version of Dashboard with the api url correctly configured

 This can be done simply by opening a terminal in the *dashboard* directory and issue the following command: